0xPolygonID/tutorials/mkdocs/docs/issuer-node/getting-started-flow.md

 3. Create Credential
 4. Create a QR Code to Accept Credential

-### Setup the Issuer Node
+## Setup the Issuer Node

+The Issuer Node can be set up in two ways: using [Docker](#start-issuer-node-using-docker-compose) or in the [Standalone Mode](#start-issuer-node-in-the-standalone-mode).
+If you are using the M1/M2 chip on your Mac, it is advised to run it using the Standalone Mode.

 #### Start Issuer Node Using Docker-Compose

+1. Clone the Issuer Node repository from [here](https://github.com/0xPolygonID/sh-id-platform)

-1. Start Docker Daemon and use the following command to run all the Vault, Redis, And Postgres containers.
+2. Start Docker Daemon

+3. From inside your repository use the following command to run the Vault, Redis, And Postgres containers.

     ```
     make up